pydio/cells-client/README.md

 #### Troubleshooting

-When launching cells-client, following error is thrown:
+When launching the Cells Client, following error is thrown:

 ```sh
 2022/10/14 17:33:07 unexpected error during initialisation phase: exec: "dbus-launch": executable file not found in $PATH
 ```

-This mostly happens when Cells Client cannot find a keyring that it expects to store credentials.
+This mostly happens when Cells Client cannot find the keyring it expects to store credentials.
 Under Debian/Ubuntu Linux, you can install necessary software with (even if you do not use GNOME):

 ```sh
 sudo apt install dbus-launch libpam-gnome-keyring gnome-keyring-pkcs11